 In one respect that just shows how underappreciated the history and adventure rich Indonesia and Java in particular are undervalued by travellers.
 In another much more positive note, it meant that the entire complex wasn’t anywhere nearly as busy as Borobudur was.

-It had coach loads of tourists of course, usually being bussed in and out in hour or two hour segments as part of their package deal, but being alone and by travelling independently to the site, I got to appreciate it all the more and got just a hint of the serenity and peace that would have surrounded these temples in their prime.
+It had coach loads of tourists of course, usually being bussed in and out in hour or two hour segments as part of their package deal and many of them completely oblivious to the sanctity of the site as they took their selfies, but being alone and by travelling independently to the site, I got to appreciate it all the more, with definitive quiet periods that gave me just a hint of the serenity and peace that would have surrounded these temples in their prime.

-Arriving early at the site, I made my way through the pretty modern and impressive visitors centre after a brief browse around the exhibits and models, and strolled through the manicured gardens that made up what used to be the outer zone of the temple complex to get my first glimpse of the temples themselves, surrounded by numerous smaller shrines in various states of repair and restoration.
+Arriving early at the site, I made my way through the pretty modern and impressive visitors centre after a brief browse around the exhibits and models and strolled through the manicured gardens that made up what used to be the outer zone of the temple complex.
+It was there I got my first glimpse of the temples themselves, surrounded by numerous smaller shrines in various states of repair and restoration.

 Apart from a short disruption of giggling schoolchildren trying to practice their English and take photographs with the huge westerner, I was left alone on my exploration of the site.
 No touts, no beggars, nothing.
 It was bliss!